Majesty Diamonds Majesty Diamonds

 You can think of your diamond's shape as its outline.
 It's the physical and visual form of the stone.

-A diamond's shape is frequently one of the first attributes that couples consider when shopping.
+Diamond ring shapes are frequently one of the first attributes that couples consider when shopping.

 Despite the popularity of round diamonds, many couples also prefer the unique appearance of fancy shaped diamonds.